Your Child and the Flu Vaccine

 • Children with neurological or neurodevelopmental conditions like cerebral palsy and epilepsy

-• Children with chronic health problems like diabetes, asthma and compromised immunity
+• Children with chronic health conditions like diabetes, asthma, heart/lung disease and compromised immunity

-The Ontario Ministry of Health and Long-term Care, as well as other health organizations such as the World Health Organization (WHO), recommends universal influenza immunization for individuals over six months of age.
+The Ontario Ministry of Health, as well as other health organizations such as the World Health Organization (WHO) and National Advisory Committee on Immunization (NACI), recommend universal influenza immunization for individuals over six months of age.

-It is safe for the flu vaccine to be administered at the same time as any other vaccine, including COVID-19, in children over five years old.
-If your child is sick, wait until their symptoms subside before getting them vaccinated.
+It is safe for the flu vaccine to be administered at the same time as any other vaccine, including COVID-19, in kids over six months old.
+Vaccines are not recommended if your child is sick, or has recently been sick.
+Please consult with your general practitioner for advice.

 Where are vaccines available?